-- 5.2.6 - No player can change his or her number during the game.
+- 5.2.6 - No player can change his or her number during the tournament or game.

-- 188.8.131.52 - The player can only re-enter the match when he or her is properly dressed and with the referees consent.
+- 18.104.22.168 - The player can only re-enter the match when he or she is properly dressed and with the referee's consent.

-- 5.2.7 - If teams have the same equipment color, the team that appears first in the match program has to change jersey.
+- 5.2.7 - If teams have the same jersey color, the team that appears first in the match program/tournament schedule has to change jersey.